A Yearly House Cleaning Timetable

 This is because your family's chore list depends on how many kids you have and how old they are, the layout of your home, whether or not you have pets, where you live, how much (or how little) your family is home, and how meticulous you and the family intend to be with your housekeeping routine.

-To give you a guide to creating a yearly house cleaning timetable, I'd like to offer you mine.
+To give you a guide for creating a yearly house cleaning timetable, I'd like to share mine.

 A Yearly House Cleaning Timetable For Daily Chores